borgateo/preto/README.md

   * paragraphs use `Montserrat`
   * the font size is 15px
   * only heading 1 has a line underneath it
-  * links, toc and inline code are color red
+  * links, toc, checked checkboxes and inline code are color red (#DA605C)

 All the rest derives from the default github theme.